Perdoceo Education (NASDAQ:PRDO) Releases Q3 2022 Earnings Guidance

-Perdoceo Education (NASDAQ:PRDO – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
+Perdoceo Education (NASDAQ:PRDO – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $0.28-$0.30 for the period, compared to the consensus estimate of $0.28.
 The company issued revenue guidance of -.
 Perdoceo Education also updated its FY 2022 guidance to $1.41-$1.48 EPS.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Advisor Group Holdings Inc. raised its holdings in shares of Perdoceo Education by 642.9% during the first quarter.
-Advisor Group Holdings Inc. now owns 25,794 shares of the company’s stock worth $358,000 after purchasing an additional 22,322 shares during the last quarter.
-JPMorgan Chase & Co. raised its holdings in shares of Perdoceo Education by 12.4% during the first quarter.
-JPMorgan Chase & Co. now owns 885,128 shares of the company’s stock worth $10,160,000 after purchasing an additional 97,699 shares during the last quarter.
-Citigroup Inc. raised its holdings in shares of Perdoceo Education by 2.0% during the first quarter.
-Citigroup Inc. now owns 68,899 shares of the company’s stock worth $791,000 after purchasing an additional 1,331 shares during the last quarter.
-MetLife Investment Management LLC raised its holdings in shares of Perdoceo Education by 55.4% during the first quarter.
-MetLife Investment Management LLC now owns 38,316 shares of the company’s stock worth $440,000 after purchasing an additional 13,662 shares during the last quarter.
-Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS raised its holdings in shares of Perdoceo Education by 14.1% during the first quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 60,438 shares of the company’s stock worth $694,000 after purchasing an additional 7,452 shares during the last quarter.
+A number of hedge funds and other institutional investors have recently modified their holdings of PRDO.
+Advisor Group Holdings Inc. boosted its stake in shares of Perdoceo Education by 642.9% in the 1st quarter.
+Advisor Group Holdings Inc. now owns 25,794 shares of the company’s stock worth $358,000 after buying an additional 22,322 shares during the last quarter.
+JPMorgan Chase & Co. raised its holdings in shares of Perdoceo Education by 12.4% in the 1st quarter.
+JPMorgan Chase & Co. now owns 885,128 shares of the company’s stock worth $10,160,000 after purchasing an additional 97,699 shares during the period.
+Citigroup Inc. raised its holdings in shares of Perdoceo Education by 2.0% in the 1st quarter.
+Citigroup Inc. now owns 68,899 shares of the company’s stock worth $791,000 after purchasing an additional 1,331 shares during the period.
+MetLife Investment Management LLC raised its holdings in shares of Perdoceo Education by 55.4% in the 1st quarter.
+MetLife Investment Management LLC now owns 38,316 shares of the company’s stock worth $440,000 after purchasing an additional 13,662 shares during the period.
+Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS raised its holdings in shares of Perdoceo Education by 14.1% in the 1st quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 60,438 shares of the company’s stock worth $694,000 after purchasing an additional 7,452 shares during the period.
 Hedge funds and other institutional investors own 88.00% of the company’s stock.

 About Perdoceo Education